tsalik/kostas-tsalikis.com/content/posts/architecture-decision-records.md

 Keeping ADRs is a powerful technique, as it captures not only the decisions, but under what circumstances were made and documents the consequences at the time that the decision was actually made.

-It's worth noting that even when a decision is superseded or amended by another one, Michael Nygard suggests that you never delete it, but mark it as superseded by the new decision.
+Even when a decision is superseded or amended by another one, Michael Nygard suggests that you never delete it, but mark it as superseded by the new decision.
 This way you can see how the code has evolved over time and you can also checkout from version control the commit that the decision was made and see what forces drove the author of the decision to make it.

 ## Tools for using ADRs

 So let's say that you're now convinced that saving ADRs is a technique worth giving a shot.
 How should you implement it?
-Fortunately, Nat Pryce has made available in GitHub his [ADR Tools](https://github.com/npryce/adr-tools).
+Fortunately, Nat Pryce has made available his [ADR Tools](https://github.com/npryce/adr-tools).
 ADR Tools is a set of command lines that create ADRs in markdown.
-It's installation instructions are available [here](https://github.com/npryce/adr-tools/blob/master/INSTALL.md).
-After installing, you just have to type in command line:
+The installation instructions are available [here](https://github.com/npryce/adr-tools/blob/master/INSTALL.md).
+After installing, you just have to type the following command:

 ```bash
 adr init your/documentation/directory
 ```

-This will create the first ADR, saved in a markdown file, which documents the decision to start using ADRs and will store it in the given directory.
+This will create the very first ADR, saved in a markdown file.
+It's also worth noting that the first thing documented is your decision to start using ADRs.

 When you will add a new ADR you will simply give the following command: